jaisheel41/sensor-dashboard/README.md

 ## npm run eject
 Note: This is a one-way operation.
 Once you eject, you can't go back!
 Ejecting allows you to have full control over the build configuration.

+# AWS Amplify Deployment
+To deploy the application using AWS Amplify, follow these steps:

+### Deploy your application:
+amplify publish

+This command will build and deploy your application to the Amplify Console.

+### Setting Environment Variables:

+Make sure to set the following environment variables in the Amplify Console to ensure your application can connect to AWS services:

+REACT_APP_AWS_REGION
+REACT_APP_AWS_ACCESS_KEY_ID
+REACT_APP_AWS_SECRET_ACCESS_KEY

+### Monitor and Update:

+Amplify will automatically handle updates every time you push changes to your connected Git repository.